imApoorva36/TruceETHIndia/README.md

 This is the project which is build in **ETHIndia 2023** hackathon.
 This is a web3 based dApp to Pay, Track, Notify.
 This project is built in **ETHIndia 2023** hackathon which aims to develop a dApp to Pay, Track and Notify all funds on our platform making it convinient and easily accessible to both organizations and end users.

+### To view the scroll implementation of the smart contract on scroll testnet on sepolia, the contract address is 0x58Ba5d5023DC47117aD800C5706D502388447be6 and the associated link to access it on scroll is [on this link](https://sepolia.scrollscan.dev/address/0x58ba5d5023dc47117ad800c5706d502388447be6) .

 ###  Features

 - Registration of the organisation :